oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/horizontal-scaling/auto-scaling.md

   27. Make sure you are in your namespace

-  28. In the left menu Under workloads select `Deployments` then click on the `storefront` deployment
+  28. In the left menu Under workloads select **Deployments** then click on the `storefront` deployment

-  29. In the pod section you can see that in this case it's scaled to 5 pods
+  29. In the **Pods** section you can see that in this case it's scaled to 5 pods

   ![](images/autoscaling-pods-increased.png)

-  30. Scroll down to the events section and you can seen the changes it's made
+  30. Scroll down to the **Events** section and you can seen the changes it's made

   ![](images/autoscaling-dashboard-events.png)